Open-Attestation/documentation-website/docs/verifiable-document/document-store.md

 ![Successful deployment](/docs/verifiable-document/document-store/success.png)

 Once your document store smart contract has been successfully deployed, you will see the success message with the document store address.
-In the example above, the document store address is `0xED2E50434Ac3623bAD763a35213DAD79b43208E4` and is **NOT** the Transaction ID.
+In the example above, the document store address is `0xED2E50434Ac3623bAD763a35213DAD79b43208E4`, please do **NOT** use the Transaction ID.

-**Please save this address in your notepad as the web app does not keep track of your document store addresses.** You will need this address to complete the tutorial.
+**Save the document store address in your notepad as the web app does not keep track of your document store addresses.** You will need this address to complete the tutorial.